HannesRammer/Dartabase/README.md

 ----

 	*fix async outputtext
-	*script to create migration file via console eg. createMigration.dart *workarround for database problems with reserved words when switching DBAdapter from PG to MY. eg. table name 'user' will break in MySQL fix -> add '_' as prefix to column and table name *test on other systems
+	*workarround for database problems with reserved words when switching DBAdapter from PG to MY. eg. table name 'user' will break in MySQL fix -> add '_' as prefix to column and table name *test on other systems